mpusz/wg21-papers/src/4185R0_completing_the_mathematical_model_for_cpp_quantities_and_units.md

 experience in **[@MP-UNITS]** and concrete user feedback.
 Mathematical completeness and practical usability are treated as complementary requirements, not opposing forces.

+[@P3045R7] achieved consensus at Croydon 2026.
+This paper does not revisit that consensus — it extends it.
+The extensions proposed here are the natural next step that the consensus
+enables: completing the mathematical model that [@P3045R7] begins, based on gaps identified through implementation experience and on WG21's request that the two independent approaches be unified rather than advanced as competing proposals.

-This paper proposes extensions to [@P3045R7] at a time when committee feedback reveals divergent perspectives.
+That said, the paper proposes extensions to [@P3045R7] at a time when committee feedback reveals divergent perspectives.
 Some reviewers — notably Oliver Rosten (BSI) and Tiago Freire (ANSI) — argue that the library is _insufficiently expressive_ for real-world use cases, lacking the mathematical completeness needed for production engineering applications.
 Other members of WG21 have expressed concern that the library is _already too complex_, and have advocated for simplification.

 The tension reflects a genuine engineering trade-off: a library that is too simple fails to solve real problems; one that is too complex becomes harder to learn and teach, and may